 The city of Portsmouth lies on the English south coast in the county of Hampshire.
 It has been an important naval port for centuries and will appeal to anyone with an interest in history as well as military and boating enthusiasts.

-There are many fascinating museums devoted to these subjects; the D-day Museum, the Royal Marines Museum, and the Charles Dickens’ Birthplace Museum to name a few.
+There are many fascinating museums devoted to these subjects; the D-day Museum, and the Charles Dickens’ Birthplace Museum to name a few.
 The world’s oldest dry dock is located in Portsmouth and is still in use today.

 Rich boat history